Local Area EventsListing Calendar

 Summer Chautaqua Festival, Greenville

 Greenville Chautauqua produces interactive educational theater performed by professional scholar/actors.
-Our audiences are taken on an Astonishing Journey into the Past, where historic figures like Thomas Jefferson, Rosa Parks, and Eleanor Roosevelt appear on stage, and the audience can question them.
+Our audiences are taken on an astonishing Journey into the Past, where historic figures like Walt Disney, Mary Pickford, Orson Welles and others appear on stage, and the audience can question them.
 It's fun to talk back to history.
-Winston Churchill will be coming in 2012.
 Visit Greenville Chautauqua online for more information.

 On the evening before Independence Day, Clemsonfest provides the only opportunity to see a major fireworks display over beautiful Lake Hartwell.
 Join thousands of revelers for family fun in the early evening with games, food, and crafts.
 Later enjoy doing South Carolina's official dance, the Shag, to the best of hot beach groups or bluegrass music as the fireworks ring in the 4th.